splunk/public-o11y-docs/gdi/opentelemetry/deployment-modes.rst

 The Collector provides a single binary and two deployment modes: :ref:`agent mode <collector-agent-mode>`, and :ref:`gateway mode <collector-gateway-mode>`.

+By default, the Collector is installed in agent mode.
+To configure it as gateway, see the specific instructions depending on your deployment environment at :ref:`otel-install-platform`.

 .. _collector-agent-mode:

 Agent mode